 Amazon.com

-See also How to cook escargot in the shell
+See also How long to cook hot sausage in crock pot

 In addition, induction cooktops are designed to emit radiation only when there is direct contact with a compatible cookware.
 This means that as soon as the cookware is removed from the induction surface, the radiation stops.